Kuelap Expands Tourist Access After Repairs and Conservation Measures

 Kuelap, which is on UNESCO’s tentative list of World Heritage sites, is a top priority for Peru’s ministries of culture and tourism.

-The site was a primary draw among Peru’s archaeological and tourist offerings prior the pandemic, receiving more than 104,000 tourists in 2019 alone, according to statistics compiled by Peru’s Ministry of Culture.
+The site was a primary draw among Peru’s archaeological and tourist offerings prior to the pandemic, receiving more than 104,000 tourists in 2019 alone, according to statistics compiled by Peru’s Ministry of Culture.

 Since the wall collapse in April 2022 through September 2024, Kuelap has received a combined total of 116,163 visitors.